 In the following pages, the Thales Management Portal is described in detail.
+When referring to the administrator/admin, it can include any configurable users that have permissions for the correct access group.
 Read through the entire contents before attempting to configure the BDU for the first time.